CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 - **Printed**
   - [Sketchfab: RLA Archaeology](https://sketchfab.com/3d-models/paranthropus-robustus-25011rp23-63b6f246e55e411492bb8a4615f2bee0) — maybe the most interesting specimen, missing many teeth, smashed skull, slight ridge. cast number RLA 2501.1rp23

 **Scaling worksheet**
 - printed at x: 71.63 mm
 - Published bizygomatic breadth: 143 mm

+**scaling revisited**
+model page reads 178x147x102. basically, the measurement to trust here is the width (get the eyes level and then scale it), and then you can rotate it until it is flat and the other two come out exactly as advertised. i haven't yet looked up the GOL for this guy, since the RLA numbers tend to be accurate, but i will do this when i print full size.

 **Decision**
 - Final print: ✅ Printed